Coloring Drawings of Graphs: Existence of 2- and 3-Colorable Drawings

-\begin{proof} It is not hard to see that, if a graph has a vertex of degree 1, the face incident to that vertex touches itself at its edge.
-We are therefore left to show that graphs $G$ with no leafs, that is, without vertices of degree 1, have a drawing which is face-$3$-colorable.
+It is not hard to see that, if a graph has a vertex of degree 1, the \bothV{face}{cell} incident to that vertex touches itself at its edge.
+We are therefore left to show that graphs $G$ with no \bothV{leafs}{leaves}, that is, without vertices of degree 1, have a drawing which is \bothV{face-}{cell }$3$-colorable.